tang-shuyuan/HiMT/README.md

 # HiMT
-HiMT is a plant mitochondrial genome assembly toolkit written in Python3.
-It can extract high-depth reads from HiFi sequencing data and use Flye to assemble the mitochondria genome and chloroplasts genome of plants.
+HiMT is a rapid plastid genome assembly tool for HiFi data, which can be used for the assembly of plant mitochondrial, chloroplast, and animal mitochondrial genomes.
+It supports usage on Linux, Windows, and macOS, and can be used through both command line and GUI.
 # installation under Linux
 ## conda(recommended)